 Prior to ovulation, during non-fertile periods, the woman will experience a dryness (or lack of cervical mucus).
-Gradually, as the woman approaches ovulation, the mucus will increase, though the consistency will be “sticky” and the color will be white, yellow, or cloudy in nature.
+Gradually, as the woman approaches ovulation, the mucus will increase, though the consistency will be “sticky” and the colour will be white, yellow, or cloudy in nature.

-You can choose from the 3 ways to perform this: Use of a toilet paper or your fingers across the opening of your vagina, wearing a panty liner or inserting your finger into your vagina.
+There are three ways to perform this: Use of a toilet paper or your fingers across the opening of your vagina, wearing a panty liner or inserting your finger into your vagina.

 Be sure to wash your hands thoroughly with an anti-bacterial soap prior to performing this.
 Find a comfortable position, either by sitting on the toilet, squatting, or standing up and putting one leg up on the bathtub edge or toilet seat.
 After washing your hands, or if you prefer, toilet paper, you can examine your cervical fluid.
 You can check your cervical mucus by wiping your vaginal area with a tissue.
-Observe the tissue.
 Close the tissue around the cervical mucus and open it.
 You can also insert two fingers into the vaginal cavity and pull the mucus from the cervix.